 Section 6: 5- and 10-Year Planning Solutions

-The ESMPs should accompany the presented solutions with metrics, baselines, and targets, such as:
+The planning solutions should be documented using relevant reporting metrics, baselines, and targets, such as:

-System-wide DER hosting capacity increases in MWs
+System-wide increases in DER hosting capacity in MWs by year

-System-wide capacity increases in MWs
+System-wide capacity increases in MWs by year

-System-wide reliability/resilience improvements (interruption and duration, with and without major events)
+System-wide reliability/resilience improvements (interruption and duration, with and without major events) by year.

-The ESMPs should consider alternative solutions to EDC capital spending.
+The ESMPs should consider alternative options to newly proposed capital spending, such as EDC investment in and support of incremental DERs, i.e., those that are not part of the business-as-usual DERs.
+The ESMPs should present the costs of such alternative options and compare them with the costs of the newly proposed investments.
+The ESMPs should explain which alternatives were not adopted and why.

-The EDCs should clarify whether state decarbonization goals are accounted for and in what proportion in each EDC territory.
+The ESMPs should clarify and quantify how state decarbonization goals are accounted for and to what extent in each EDC territory, and demonstrate that across all service territories, the goals are accounted for in full.

 The ESMPs should provide more detail regarding cost estimates:

-The ESMPs should include implied transmission level costs associated with distribution level investments.
+The ESMPs should include estimates of transmission level costs that are likely to be driven by distribution level investments.

 Comparisons between business-as-usual operating and capital costs vs. incremental costs should be added throughout the ESMPs.

-The ESMPs should explicitly discuss how energy efficiency and distributed generation can alleviate grid issues.
+The ESMPs should explicitly discuss how incremental DERs can be used by the EDCs to alleviate grid issues.

 The EDCs should consider and discuss additional ways in which they can promote optimized DER integration.

-The EDCs should identify expected timelines for implementing the Grid Compensation Fund, as well as the potential cost range for the fund.
+The EDCs should identify the expected process and timelines for implementing the Grid Service Study and the Grid Compensation Fund, as well as the potential cost range for the fund, and how the cost range was determined.

-The ESMPs should map solutions more closely to projections and forecasts to show how they can help reduce capital investment or increase DER adoption.
+The ESMPs should map alternative investment options more closely to projections and forecasts to show how the EDCs can help reduce capital investment or increase DER adoption.

 The ESMPs should identify how distribution system planning will evolve based on climate impacts and describe and integrate climate change impacts into the near-term planning solutions.